Oorakam Hill

 Oorakam Mala is a mount near Malappuram, Kerala, India.

+Location

 It is in the Oorakam village, bordering the Nediyiruppu and Kannamangalam villages.
 It is visible from the Malappuram-Parappanangadi state highway between Vengara and Panakkad and is around 6 km to the peak of the mount from the highway.
 There is a Jain temple at the top of the mountain, which is around 2000 years old.